Joining a rural fire brigade

 To become a member of a rural fire brigade you need to be at least 16 years of age.
 Members aged between 16 and 18 years of age are considered Registered Juniors and require their parents’ permission to join.

 Contacting the brigade

-- All potential recruits over the age of 18 must undertake a Criminal History Check prior to being accepted as a volunteer (excluding those joining a Primary Producer Brigade).
-Registered Juniors must complete a Criminal History Check upon turning 18 years old.
+- All potential recruits over the age of 18 must undertake a Criminal History Check and hold a Blue Card prior to being accepted as a volunteer (excluding those joining a Primary Producer Brigade).
+A Criminal History Check and applications for a Blue Card are undertaken by the Rural Fire Service as part of the membership application process.
+Registered Juniors must complete a Criminal History Check and submit a Blue Card Application upon turning 18 years old.

 Having a criminal history does not automatically exclude you from joining a brigade.
 Consideration will be given to the offence and the circumstances surrounding it prior to a final decision being made.

 - The Brigade will vote on your application at the time of initial interest.

 Working with Children Check - Blue Card Application Form

 Working with Children Check - RFS Exemption Card Application Form

 Working with Children - Blue Card Link to Organisation Form